dmccuk/puppetmanifestgenerator/README.md

 puppet manifest creator
 =======================
 This is a generic script that creates a complete puppet manifest based on input from the user.
-Add files, services, packages (adding more soon) to the config files and this script will generate all the required puppet code to either apply locally back to your node or move to a puppet master using the role created when the script runs.
-It enables quick management of your legacy servers but also provides a way to manage the code once it's been generated.
+Add files, services, packages and users (adding more soon) to the config files as well as control configuration files with file_line (may need to install stdlib).
+This script will generate all the required puppet code to either apply locally back to your node or move it to a puppet master using the server_name role created when the script runs.
+It enables quick configuration management of your legacy servers as well as providing a way to manage the code once it's been generated.
+Generates manifests for all your legacy servers so you can bring them under puppet management.

 Use case
 --------